LA-DSI/justy/README.md

 - [x] refresh button
 - [x] better rwd
 - [x] f&f
-- [ ] close other desc popups when one is open
+- [ ] todo and complete drop down lists
 - [ ] animations (at the end of the work)